 Pesticides kill pests, right?
 That’s what the name implies and that how the products are marketed.
 Unfortunately, like many other quick fixes, it’s not that simple.

-In today’s news, 25 states (California included) report head lice that have mutated a resistance to all known chemical treatments.
+In 2016, 25 states report head lice that have mutated a resistance to all known chemical treatments.
 In gardens and farms, there are an estimated 500 - 1,000 varieties of pest that have developed a resistance to pesticides.
 This is due to several factors:

 Using chemical pesticides too freely can actually strengthen the pests we are trying to eliminate!